amvro23/biogas/README.md

  'Xco': 68.40284907028743}
 ```

-The package also returns the heat consumption in MW (initial_T=781) to give an indicative overview of the εnergy requirements.
+The package also returns the heat consumption in MW with default value of (initial_T=781) to give an indicative overview of the εnergy requirements.

 ```Python
 test_reac.get_heat_consumed(initial_T=781.00)